Guide to US Expat Taxes For Americans Living in Germany

 Now that you know IF you need to file US income taxes based on the minimum income threshold, you also need to understand which filing status you should use.

 Should you file jointly or separately from your spouse?
 Are you married and living in the US?
-You probably file Jointly because you’ll typically get the best tax breaks.
+You probably file jointly because you’ll typically get the best tax breaks.
 But what about when you are married and living in Germany?
 How should you file, then?

-Your Spouse is a US Citizen or Green Card Holder: Since you both must report your foreign income and your foreign assets, the best option is probably Married Filing Jointly.
-In the eyes of the IRS, as a married couple, it makes little difference where in the world you live, including Germany. |
+Is your Spouse a US citizen or a Green Card holder?
+Since you both must report your foreign income and assets, the best option is probably married filing jointly.
+In the eyes of the IRS, there is little difference in where you live as a married couple, including Germany.

-Your Spouse is a non-US Citizen: If you live outside the United States, your foreign spouse is not required to file a US tax return.
-In most cases, filing as married-filing separately is the best way to go.
-Remember, they must be a non-US Citizen without a Green Card to file separately. |
+Your spouse is a non-US Citizen: If you live outside the United States, your foreign spouse is not required to file a US tax return.
+In most cases, filing as Married Filing Separately is the best way to go.
+Remember, they must be a non-US Citizen without a Green Card to file separately.

 Child Tax Credits for Families Living Abroad